 The method is quite effective, but it does contain one small problem.
-If, at a later time, the user needs to move his application to another host, and the install path changes, he can't simply move the application and restore the database.
+If the user needs to move his application to another host and the install path changes, he can't simply move the application and restore the database.
 He has to change the install path inside the database first.

-This method demands that the user manually stores the full document root plus any subdirectories inside a variable in the configuration file (or at least any subdirectories).
+This method requires that the user manually writes the install path manually inside a variable in the configuration file.